The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 Notice that if both $C_1$ and $C_2$ have arithmetic genus zero, then $k=g$ and therefore $r=2g+1$.
-Thus, it remains only the case where only one curve, say $C_1$, has genus $0$.
-This is straightforward and it consists of adding an rational component to one of the extremes of the rosary of hyperelliptic $A$-singularities $C_2$.
+Thus, the only remaining case is where only one curve, say $C_1$, has genus $0$.
+This is straightforward, and it consists of adding a rational component to one of the extremities of the rosary of hyperelliptic $A$-singularities $C_2$.
 By \Cref{cor:quotient-stack-description}, we have the statement. \end{proof}